hotosm/chatmap/README.md

 ## Field mapping has never been easier!

-Export a chat (WhatsApp, Telegram or Signal) and upload it to visualize locations, messages and media.
+Convert chats (WhatsApp, Telegram or Signal) to maps with messages and media.

 ### Try it here! [chatmap.hotosm.org](https://chatmap.hotosm.org)